 MONTICELLO, AR - Governor Asa Hutchinson will formally dedicate the recently-completed Student Success Center and University Police Station at the University of Arkansas at Monticello during a ribbon-cutting ceremony on campus next Tuesday (September 11) at 2 p.m.

-MONTICELLO, AR - The first phase of Chancellor Karla Hughes' Student Success Initiative will begin to take shape this summer when the University of Arkansas at Monticello breaks ground on the construction of a Student Success Center.
+MONTICELLO, AR - The most anticipated component of Chancellor Karla Hughes' Student Success Initiative at the University of Arkansas at Monticello will become a reality on Monday, August 13 when Chick-fil-A opens its doors for business in UAM's new Student Success Center.

 MONTICELLO, AR - The University of Arkansas at Monticello will hold two preregistration sessions for incoming freshmen June 11 and 12, according to Tawana Greene, director of admissions.
 Both sessions begin with registration at 12:30 p.m. in the John F. Gibson University Center.
 Only students who have applied for admission and have received notification may preregister on those dates.
 Sessions for parents will provide information regarding the Family Educational Right to Privacy Act (FERPA), academic programs, financial aid, student programs and activities, residence life, campus safety and services, and information technology.

 MONTICELLO, AR - Dr. Moses V. Goldmon is coming home.
 A star wide receiver on the University of Arkansas at Monticello football team in the early 1980's, Goldmon is returning to his alma mater as vice chancellor for student engagement.
 The appointment was announced today by UAM Chancellor Karla Hughes.